Maximum Entropy Behavior Exploration for Sim2Real Zero-Shot Reinforcement Learning: Related Work

-\paragraph{Exploration in unsupervised RL} There has been vast work on exploration in unsupervised RL \citep{diayn, rnd, emergentoffdads, park_metra_2024} or unsupervised goal-conditioned RL focused on discovering a wide range of goals and learning corresponding goal-reaching policies \citep{mendonca2021discovering,bagaria2019option}, exploring with goals that have lower density \citep{pitis2020maximum, Skew-Fit, diaz2025discover, florensa2018automatic}.Most of these work, in contrast to zero-shot RL require separate methods for learning policies.
-Closest to our work, \citet{urpiepistemically} framed the exploration problem in online FB as a minimization of the epistemic uncertainty exploring with task embeddings that lead to the highest information gain and \citet{fb-dual-value} leverage RND for promoting data diversity.
+There has been vast work on exploration in unsupervised RL \citep{eysenbachdiversity, burda2018exploration, emergentoffdads, park_metra_2024} or unsupervised goal-conditioned RL focused on discovering a wide range of goals and learning corresponding goal-reaching policies \citep{bagaria2019option,mendonca2021discovering}, exploring with goals that have lower density \citep{,florensa2018automatic,pitis2020maximum, pong2020skew, diaz2026discover}.
+Most of these works, in contrast to zero-shot RL require separate methods for learning policies.
+In the zero-shot realm, VISR \citep{hansenfast} and its successor APS \citep{liu2021aps} learn features online, where the representation is directly optimized to satisfy a diversity criterion. \method also learns features online but decouples the representation-learning objective from the exploration objective.
+Exploration in \method is driven by setting intrinsic goals that maximize the entropy of the achieved behavior distribution.
+Closest to our work, \citet{urpiepistemically} framed the exploration problem in online FB as a minimization of epistemic uncertainty, exploring with task embeddings that lead to the highest information gain, while \citet{sun2025unsupervised} leveraged RND \citep{burda2018exploration} to promote data diversity.